-For more information, see Photographic blur gallery.
+For more information, see Blur gallery.

 Get better performance and results with the new, 64-bit Lighting Effects gallery.
 A dedicated workspace provides on-canvas controls and previews that make it easier to visualize your lighting enhancements.

-For more information, see Apply lighting effects.
+For more information, see Add lighting effects.

 Choose Filter > Oil Paint to easily create the look of a classic painting.

-For more information, see Oil Paint Filter.
+For more information, see Oil Paint filter.